 The tomb of Rabbi Meir Ba'al HaNes:

-The tomb of Rabbi Meir Baal HaNes is just above the Hamat Tevera National Park on the hill, is the largest tomb complex in Tiberias, and the most frequently visited.
+The tomb of Rabbi Meir Baal HaNes is just above the Hamat Tevera National Park, is the largest tomb complex in Tiberias and is the most frequently visited.
 It has separate Ashkenazi and Sephardi synagogues and separate male and female prayer areas.
-The tomb complex also contains several stores.
+There are also several stores in the tomb complex.

 A series of miracles performed by Rabbi Meir is described in the Talmud (TB Avoda Zarah 18a-18b), and this gave him the reputation of being a miracle worker.
-Hence his name Rabbi Meir Ba'al HaNes (Rabbi Meir the miracle worker).
+Hence his name Rabbi Meir Ba'al HaNes (Rabbi Meir the Miracle Worker).
 An established tradition is to give charity in his memory, especially to the poor of Israel, and to say “God of Meir – answer me!” just as Rabbi Meir is recorded as doing in the Talmud.
-The hope is that this declaration will lead to miraculous events.
+The hope is that this will lead to miraculous events for those making this declaration.

 Rabbi Meir lived at the time of the Mishna and is considered to be one of the greatest fourth generation Tannaim.
 He was a pupil of Rabbi Akiva.
 Rabbi Akiva’s teachings were transmitted through him and became part of the Mishna.
-However, his own halachic opinions were not accepted by the other sages as he seemed to function on a loftier spiritual plane (TB Eruvim 13b).
+However, his own halachic opinions were not accepted by the other sages as he was regarded as functioning on too lofty a spiritual plane, although his perspective may sometimes be included in the discussions (TB Eruvim 13b).
 He did not participate in the Bar Kochba Revolt and lived outside of Israel during the Hadrianic persecutions.
 However, he returned to Israel after this and played a prominent part in the reestablishment of the Sanhedrin in Usha.
 He also had academies near Tiberias.
 He died in Asia Minor, but was brought to Tiberias for burial.

-Access to the tomb complex is from roads on either side of Hamat Teverya National Park, but not through this park.
-There is parking by the tomb from either of these roads.
+Access to the tomb complex is from roads on either side of Hamat Teverya National Park.
+There is also parking by the tomb from either of these roads.
 Enter into Waze “Tomb of Rabbi Meir.”
-If you are already in Hamat Tevera National Park, it is only a short distance from route 90 and can be easily reached on foot.
+However, if you are already in Hamat Tevera National Park, it is only a short distance from Route 90 and can be easily reached on foot (although not through the park).

 The tomb complex of Rabbi Meir Baal HaNes